Imagine that rather than a sequence of notes you want to play a chord. A

 You can play tabs with specific durations, in seconds or milliseconds by

-.
+using the function t.
 In this case you should write the number of

 the string, followed by a dot and the fret.
 Add the end, you should